Well-being Economies Alliance for Canada and Sovereign Indigenous Nations

 WEAll Can is a hub of the Wellbeing Economy Alliance (WEAll), the leading global collaboration of organizations, alliances, movements and individuals working together to transform the economic system into one that delivers well-being for all, on a healthy planet.

-WEAll Can operates as a distributed action network.
-A collaboration of allies from all levels of the economic system lead the work of radically reimagining the purpose of our economic system to prioritize people and the planet.
+WEAll Can operates as a distributed action-learning network.
+A collaboration of allies from all levels of the economic system stewards the work of radically reimagining the purpose of our economic system to prioritize people and the planet.

 Well-being in Canada at a glimpse